 A. Default

 A Party shall be in default (“Default”) of this Agreement if (1) it fails in any material respect to comply with, observe or perform, or defaults in the performance of, any covenant or obligation under this Agreement, and fails to cure such failure or default within thirty (30) calendar days after receiving written notice from the other Party or, (2) if the failure or default cannot be completely cured within such thirty-day period, it fails to either (a) commence diligent efforts to cure the breach within such thirty-day period or (b) completely cure the breach within sixty (60) days after receiving written notice from the other Party.
 If a Default occurs, then the non-defaulting Party may, at its option, (i) act to terminate this Agreement for cause by notifying the other Party in writing, or (ii) take whatever action at law or in equity as may appear necessary or desirable to enforce the performance or observance of any rights, remedies, obligations, agreements, or covenants under this Agreement.
 Any termination sought under this Agreement shall not take effect until the FERC either authorizes any request by either Party seeking termination of this Agreement or accepts written notice of termination.
+[Need to discuss inclusion of text that addresses that in the event the credit rating of Ameren is downgraded, then such event constitutes a material adverse effect which is an event of default and thus entitles Operator to obtain reasonable security in order to remedy such default]

 B. Consequences of Termination